Accent Reduction for Japanese Speakers

 To correct this mistake you must learn to squeeze your lips tightly together, as if whistling.
 (If you can’t whistle, now is a good time to learn.)
 When making the /w/ sound you must not start with a glottal sound, as doing so gives the impression of a vowel.
 Try to feel the sound coming from the lips, not the throat.

-Note that saying /wʊ/ (the first syllable of ‘woman’) is the same as saying /uː/, except in reverse.
+Note that saying /wʊ/ (the first syllable of ‘woman’) is the same as saying /uː/ in reverse.

 Remember to squeeze your lips at the start of each word.

 The key to getting the /f/ right is to focus on lip/teeth position.
 You must raise your top lip so that your upper teeth are showing; this will cause your lower lip to stick out as if pouting.
-Your upper teeth must bite into your lower lip: there must be contact between teeth and lip.
+Your upper teeth must bite into your lower lip.

 If you have difficulty initiating an airstream from this position, start the exhalation with your mouth open and then bring your teeth into contact with your lip while maintaining the airflow.